 Take Care of Your Gut for Postpartum Joy

 Chances are you already know that the friendly flora in your gut support your physical and emotional health in an incredible number of ways, from optimizing your digestion and maximizing your energy to balancing your metabolism and regulating your moods.

 But did you know that, during the postpartum weeks and months, beneficial bacteria can help to boost your mood by regulating and manufacturing important neurotransmitters and hormones like serotonin, GABA, cortisol, and oxytocin—all of which have a huge impact on your day to day frame of mind?
 Indeed, approximately 95% of your body’s serotonin (the “happy” chemical) is manufactured by your gut bacteria, and a lack of the necessary microbes to perform this feat can lead to mood issues, problems sleeping, and even memory lapses (hello, mommy brain!).6

 Your good bacteria also work hard to modulate your immune system, 80% of which resides in your gut.
 This means that a healthy microbiome can keep your immune system from overreacting in the days and weeks after birth, minimizing some of the emotional distress that can result from out of balance immune function.

 Because the bacteria that live in your digestive tract are working hard to get back to their pre-pregnancy state during the first few months after birth, this is the time to give your gut the support it needs to find its balance.
 After all, do you really want the bacteria associated with weight gain that proliferated during your third trimester sticking around any longer than they have to?

 Research indicates that even at one month postpartum, many moms’ microbiomes still resemble those of late pregnancy, which could be a contributing factor to baby blues and feeling down.
-Give your gut a boost with PRO-Moms, a probiotic formula designed to provide pregnant and lactating moms with the beneficial bacteria they need for physical and emotional balance.7 And here’s the bonus—taking an effective probiotic supplement also enriches your breast milk with friendly flora that will seed your baby’s microbiome for a lifetime of health.
+Give your gut a boost with PRO-Moms, a probiotic formula designed to provide pregnant and lactating moms with the beneficial bacteria they need for physical and emotional balance.7 And here’s the bonus—taking a high-quality probiotic supplement also enriches your breast milk with friendly flora that will seed your baby’s microbiome for a lifetime of health.

 Banish the Baby Blues With Self-Care